APB97/WebSudoku/README.md

 ## Technologies used

-The following technoliges are used in this project
+The following technologies are used in this project
 - .NET 6
 - C#
 - Blazor WebAseembly